First Orange Walk Town Music Summer Camp and Second One for San Pedro

 From 1990 to 1994 Carlos started his Master’s Degree Program at the Supreme Institute Graduating as a Master in music in 1994.
 Carlos started to work with the Professional Conservatory and Music School of Art in Santiago de Cuba.

-In 2000, already as a resident of Belize, Carlos produced his first album “Twin Boy”, a variety of Fusion compositions.
+2000 – Already as a resident of Belize, Carlos produced his first album “Twin Boy”, a variety of fusion compositions.

 Carlos also worked as an itinerant music teacher for the National Institute of Creative Arts (NICH).